bi-labor/es-mssql/docs/mssql/exercise2.md

 1. Connect to the local database server using SQL Server Management Studio with the following credentials:

     - Server name: `(localdb)\mssqllocaldb`
-        - If you are using the Express edition, the the connection string is `localhost\sqlexpress`
+        - If you are using the Express edition, the connection string is `localhost\sqlexpress`
     - Authentication: _Windows Authentication_

     ![Connect to SQL Server](images/mssql-connect.png)